 - Saturday 09:00 – 17:00

 The Health Centre is located on the ground floor of Whitefield next to Crescent House (Glyndowr) in the beautiful setting of Park Crescent.
 We have light, airy rooms should the need arise to be an inpatient.
-We will look after unwell or injured dayboys until their parents/carers are able to collect them.
+We will look after unwell or injured day pupils until their parents/carers are able to collect them.

 During winter terms the Health Centre staff are fully involved with covering sport training sessions and match day cover alongside a suitably qualified doctor or paramedic.

 We need to be kept informed of any new medical issues or any changes to current treatment or medication.
-This allows us to maintain up to date health records and enables us to take an active interest in the boys’ health.
+This allows us to maintain up to date health records and enables us to take an active interest in the pupils’ health.

 Concussion is taken very seriously and we will follow the RFU guidelines for a graded return to sport.
-Boys will also be assessed weekly during this time and will have to be assessed fit for return to sport by a doctor.
+Pupils will also be assessed weekly during this time and will have to be assessed fit for return to sport by a doctor.

 We all take an active interest in health promotion and have notice boards with current issues.
 We are always happy to chat about any issue – large or small.